Skip to main content

 Ají de Gallina

-Shredded chicken in a creamy sauce made with ají amarillo (yellow chili pepper), bread, milk, and walnuts, served with rice, potatoes, and olives.
-Rich comfort food with a spicy kick.
+Shredded chicken in a creamy sauce thickened with bread, milk, and walnuts and colored by ají amarillo, the yellow chili.
+It comes with rice, potatoes, and olives, and it's comfort food with a gentle burn.

 Anticuchos